 How do you obtain your data?

-The LexisNexis Enterprise Entity Management Group utilizes a multi-faceted data maintenance strategy to ensure that information on companies and individuals is highly accurate.
+The LexisNexis Enterprise Entity Management Group utilizes a multi-faceted data maintenance strategy to ensure that company information and executive biographical information is highly accurate.
 By combining the latest technology gathering techniques with teams of highly-skilled analysts based in the U. S. and India, we are able to perform nearly 3,000 additions, updates and deletions to our content each business day.

-What are the primary uses of Corporate Affiliations information?
+What are the primary uses of Corporate Affiliations business database?

-- Corporate Families Research — Understand the organizational structure of a company
+- Corporate Structure Research — Understand the complexities of an organization’s corporate family

 - Marketing — Download contact lists based on your target criteria

 - Sales — Discover cross-sell and up-sell opportunities

 - Business Development — Identify potential strategic alliance opportunities

 - Credit —Use company profiles and hierarchy data to evaluate risk and improve collections

 - Legal — Perform conflict of interest research